smurphy7326/Employee-tracker-CMS/README.md

 5. If there are issues with the prompts and you receive an error message, you can hit the "control" and "c" button at the same time and that will exit the application and you can start again by running "node server.js".

 6. If any questions, comments, or concerns you can go to the video above with any questions.
+OR feel free to email me at the link down below!

 ## License